 - keep cold foods, such as salads, in the fridge until ready to serve.

-- the bacteria that cause food poisoning grow rapidly between 5oC and 60oC
+Bacteria that cause food poisoning grow rapidly between 5oC and 60oC.

 - keep cold food in the fridge until you are ready to cook or serve